odea-project/qAlgorithms/report/discussion_tests.md

 All three count statistics were normalised to the number of scans within a measurement to remain comparable between different measurement series.
 This number changes within the individual series, but only by small amounts.
+It could also be considered to remove those scans which are not share between datasets, provided a measure of analytical viablility on a per-spectrum basis is established.

 ## Test Dataset

-The test dataset consists of eleven different groups from seven different measurement series, all recorded using an orbitrap mass spectrometer and electrospray ionisation, but differing chromatography.
+The test dataset consists of eleven different groups from seven different measurement series, all recorded using an orbitrap mass spectrometer and electrospray ionisation, but differing chromatography and ion source conditions.
 For further details, see [Software and Data](#software-and-data).
-Positive and negative mode measurements of the same sample are considered two groups.
+Positive and negative mode measurements of the same sample are considered two groups, including one series using polarity switching.

 The process statistics were controlled for normal distribution using a one-sided t-test with an alpha of 0.01.
 No parameter was normally distributed.
 This is